Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Abstract

 \section{Abstract}

-The acquisition cost for large, annotated motion datasets remains a critical bottleneck for skeletal-based Human Activity Recognition (HAR).
-Although Text-to-Motion (T2M) generative models offer a compelling, scalable source of synthetic data, their training objectives, which emphasize general artistic motion, and dataset structures fundamentally differ from HAR's requirements for kinematically precise, class-discriminative actions.
-This disparity creates a significant domain gap, making generalist T2M models ill-equipped for generating motions suitable for HAR classifiers.
-To address this challenge, we propose KineMIC (Kinetic Mining In Context), a transfer learning framework for few-shot action synthesis.
+The acquisition cost for large, annotated motion datasets is a bottleneck for skeletal-based Human Activity Recognition (HAR).
+While Text-to-Motion (T2M) models offer a compelling, scalable source of synthetic data, their training objectives, which emphasize general artistic motion, and dataset structures fundamentally differ from HAR’s requirements for kinematically precise, class discriminative actions.
+We propose KineMIC (Kinetic Mining In Context), a transfer learning framework for few-shot action synthesis.
 KineMIC adapts a T2M diffusion model to an HAR domain by hypothesizing that semantic correspondences in the text encoding space can provide soft supervision for kinematic distillation.
-We operationalize this via a kinetic mining strategy that leverages CLIP text embeddings to establish correspondences between sparse HAR labels and T2M source data.
-This process guides fine-tuning, transforming the generalist T2M backbone into a specialized few-shot Action-to-Motion generator.
-We validate KineMIC using HumanML3D as the source T2M dataset and a subset of NTU RGB+D 120 as the target HAR domain, randomly selecting just 10 samples per action class.
-Our approach generates significantly more coherent motions, providing a robust data augmentation source that delivers a +23.1\% accuracy points improvement.
-Animated illustrations and supplementary materials are available at \url{https://lucazzola.github.io/publications/kinemic}. \keywords{ Human Motion Synthesis, Few-Shot Action-to-Motion Generation, Human Activity Recognition, Synthetic Data Generation, }
+Our solution leverages CLIP text embeddings to mine relevant motion from the source data, guiding the fine-tuning of a generalist backbone into a specialized Action-to-Motion generator.
+Validated on a subset of NTU RGB+D 120 using only 10 samples per class and considering HumanML3D as source T2M dataset, KineMIC generates coherent motions that provide robust synthetic data, delivering a +23.1\% improvement in action recognition accuracy.
+Animated illustrations and supplementary materials are available at \url{https://lucazzola.github.io/kinemic-page}. \keywords{ Human Motion Synthesis \and Few-Shot Action-to-Motion Generation \and Human Activity Recognition \and Synthetic Data Generation }